Companies on this page may compensate us if you sign up through our links. This doesn’t affect our opinions in any way. Must be 18+ in most states.

 Sign-Up Bonus

-The sign-up bonus on Underdog Fantasy is a 100% first deposit match up to $100.
+The welcome offer on Underdog is Play $5, Get $100 Bonus plus a gimme pick.
 Use promo code ODDS100 here.

-Underdog Fantasy is our top-rated DFS site because of its variety of game types, smooth user experience, and valuable sign-up bonus.
+Underdog is our #1 choice for the best DFS site because of its variety of game types, smooth user experience, and valuable sign-up bonus.

 The platform offers games both against others and against the house.
 With Underdog, you can play season-long best ball, Higher/Lower contests, head-to-head contests, and single-week drafts against other users ranging from 2 to 6 players.

-Games against the house offer great payouts compared to other DFS sites offering these games and Underdog only takes a small cut of drafts including multiple users.
+Underdog offers great payouts on games against the house compared to other DFS sites, and they only take a small cut of draft entry fees.

 I really like the option of using insurance in the Pick'em contests which allows you to still win money if you only miss one pick of the entry.

 Another great thing about Underdog is how easy it is to use both the app and website.
-Both are organized well and it's easy to find the contests you're interested in, make your picks, and submit the entry.
+Both are well organized, and it's easy to find the DFS contests you're interested in, make your picks, and submit the entry.

-The only real drawbacks of Underdog is that sometimes customer support can take awhile to respond and there is no rewards program.
-These aren't big enough of issues to not use the platform in our opinion, however.
+The only real drawbacks of Underdog are that sometimes customer support can take a while to respond and there is no rewards program.
+In our opinion, these aren't big enough issues to not use the platform.

 Pros